gabstopper/smc-python/smc/docs/pages/getting_started.rst

 Resources are specific areas within the smc-python API that require 'load' actions to retrieve the configuration data and encapsulate specific methods based on the element type.
-For example, to perform actions against a specific engine within SMC, you must first identify the engine and perform load the configuration:
+For example, to perform actions against a specific engine within SMC, you must first identify the engine and load the configuration:

 .. code-block:: python

    engine = Engine('myengine').load()

-Once the engine is loaded, all methods for that engine and engine nodes are provided in the resulting engine reference.
+Once the engine is loaded, all methods for that engine and engine nodes are provided in the resulting engine references.

 A list of current resources are: